rodrigoaraujo9/mugen/README.md

 - switching sound character while notes are held
 - adsr manipulation (hardcoded to amp)
 - dynamic LFO manipulation supporting any kind of wave and any kind of application (amp for now)
+- LPF manipulation (low pass filter), still no UI support
 - displaying in real time which keys are being played
-- implemented LPF (low pass filter), still no UI support

 ## Available waveforms